 Maps like these are great for illustrating the extent of the ice caps shrinkage that is caused by global warming in the past decades.
 With the earth currently losing 1.2 trillion tons of ice each year and rising sea levels, it’s clear that much needs to be done to address climate change.

 Crime maps are often used to visualize the crimes that occur in a specific location.
 The NYC crime map, for example, visualizes the number of crimes per 1000 residents that occur within each of its precincts.
 The map uses color for each precinct to represent the proportion of crime in that area.
 You can also filter by different crimes.
 Police forces often use these types of crime maps to analyze criminal activity, investigate patterns of crime, and inform the actions they take to address crime.

 The promising GIS career field

 The cases listed above are only a few examples of the applications of map visualizations in real life.
 Combining data visualizations with maps makes your location-based information easily understood, and enables people to make better decisions based on what they learn.
-Map visualizations can be applied to a broad number of fields, which has produced the popular career track of being a GIS analyst, with a growing salary.
+Map visualizations can be applied to a broad number of fields, which has produced a popular career in GIS such as a GIS analyst, with a growing salary.

 A GIS analyst knows how to collect, analyze, visualize and serve geographic data.
 They do this as a career within virtually every discipline such as healthcare, business, and environmental science.
 For example, geographic information systems were critical for also mapping wildfires in the 2020 fire season.
-If you’re interested in diving into geospatial information systems, see the GIS certificate at Bootcamp GIS that can teach you skills quickly to gain entry into this growing industry.
+If you’re interested in diving into geospatial information systems, the best online GIS certificate program can teach you skills quickly to gain entry into this growing industry.